denis9570/Denis_Orlov_cv_eng/Readme.md

 I use a computer at an almost perfect level.
 I help my friends fix notebooks, reinstall windows, and more on the little things.
 I can understand any program.

-About technical problem, if the program does not start or freezes, then it can be easily dealt with, but if a problem is about disk remapping, this is more difficult, but I hope to master it in the future.

 I'm ok with working overtime if needed.